-- 1. A 'Looked after Child' in the care of a local authority or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements order or special guardianship order. - 2.
-Children living within the catchment area (pupils in this category with an older brother or a sister who will be attending the school in September 2018 will be given priority). - 3.
-Sibling link (an older brother or sister) to include adoptive siblings, half siblings, step siblings and long term fostered children residing at the same address and who will be attending the school in September 2018. - 4.
+- 1. A 'Looked after Child' in the care of a local authority or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements order or special guardianship order.
+This also includes children previously in state care outside of England. - 2.
+Children living within the catchment area (pupils in this category with an older brother or a sister who will be attending the school in September 2021 will be given priority). - 3.
+Sibling link (an older brother or sister) to include adoptive siblings, half siblings, step siblings and long term fostered children residing at the same address and who will be attending the school in September 2021. - 4.
 Any remaining places are allocated to children living nearest the school as measured in a straight line from a single fixed central point of the home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and the Council's Geographical Information System (GIS/ONE).

 N.B The above distance measurement will also be used as a 'tiebreaker' within each criterion, if necessary.
 In the case of flats if there is more than one home address with the same measurement the flat with the lowest number will be offered the place.
 In all other cases of the same measurement, random allocation will be used.
 How does the Equal Preference System work?